 The Malawi Tea 2020 programme is an ambitious, action-oriented coalition of Malawian tea producers, trade unions, the largest international tea buyers, relevant certification standards, NGOs and donors.
-Our goal is to achieve a competitive, profitable tea industry that can provide its workers with living wages, living incomes, and improved nutrition by 2020.
-The following 5 objectives have been set out to be achieved by 2020:
+Our goal is to achieve a competitive, profitable tea industry that can provide its workers with living wages, living incomes, and improved nutrition by the end of 2020.
+The following 5 objectives have been set out to be achieved:

 - A more competitive and profitable industry that is paying a living wage to workers: working together to unlock orchestrated activities that will help Malawian tea producers and tea smallholders to become more profitable, by improving productivity and quality of Malawian tea.